kragen/derctuo/markdown/long-distance-radio.md

 a temperature-compensated crystal oscillator (TCXO) is typically around 1 ppm.
 So you could imagine, for example, transmitting one pulse every 65536 timeslots (6.55 ms) to represent a 16-bit symbol.
-To get the same error probability per symbol, you'd need to send it at a higher amplitude than if you were sending one pulse every other timeslot, but I think only something like 6 times higher, assuming AWGN.
+To get the same error probability per symbol, you’d need to send it at a higher amplitude than if you were sending one pulse every other timeslot, but I think only something like 6 times higher, assuming AWGN.
 (XXX make this rigorous, or at least do some experiments)

-If that's correct, you get about 5x the energy efficiency per bit by using such a low-duty-cycle system, but you transmit 4096 times slower.
+If that’s correct, you get about 5x the energy efficiency per bit by using such a low-duty-cycle system, but you transmit 4096 times slower.
 However, it might increase interference with existing licensed uses of the spectrum, for example introducing more audible